 be easy keepers and maintain thrifty condition without grain if kept

-quality pasture or hay with the exception of ewes that are lactating
+quality pasture or hay with the exception of lactating

 stock, consider selecting for sheep with the genetics to produce sound

-conformation that provides easy keeping and easy birthing abilities to
+conformation providing for easy keeping and easy birthing abilities to

 offspring.
 Breeding for undersized sheep often produces poorly muscled